 Method 1: Restore Windows Update Repository

-Download and run Reimage Plus to scan and restore corrupt and missing repositories from here, and then try updating Windows.
+Download and run Restoro to scan and restore corrupt and missing repositories from here, and then try updating Windows.
 If it doesn’t work, move to Method 2.

 Method 2: Run SFC Scan